lshtm-gigs/gigs/README.md

 package is best suited to growth data where the gestational age (GA) of each child is known, as the use of the growth standards included in **gigs** is GA-dependent.
-We recommend you check out the [available standards](#available-standards) section to see if your anthropometric measurements can be converted to z-scores/centiles by **gigs**.
+We recommend you check out the [available standards](#available-international-growth-standards) section to see if your anthropometric measurements can be converted to z-scores/centiles by **gigs**.
 We recommend using **gigs** to generate continuous or categorical measures of fetal/newborn/child growth, which can then be used in downstream analyses.

 ## Installation